-Note 2: All OOHW must be approved in accordance with the CNVMP and OOHW Protocol or EPL prior to commencing (eg OOHW permit will be required).
+Note 2: All OOHW must be approved in accordance with the CNVMP and OOHW Protocol or EPL prior to commencing.
 Refer Section 1.1.5.

 4.2.5 Rosehill

 The representative construction scenarios developed to assess potential impacts during construction of the Project at the Rosehill site are described in Table 21.
 Equipment lists for each scenario and sound power level data is provided in Appendix B.